-The comparative literature major is administered by a Comparative Literature Committee, made up of the coordinator and faculty representing the Classics, English literature, Modern Languages and Lteratures, Film and Media Studies, and Theater departments.
+The comparative literature major is administered by a Comparative Literature Committee, made up of the coordinator and faculty representing the Classics, English Literature, Modern Languages and Lteratures, Film and Media Studies, Spanish, and Theater departments.
 The basic requirement for the major is work in two literatures in the original language.

 The major in comparative literature is designed for those students who have a love for literature and a strong desire to write, and who are interested in literary critical research.
 This major is not for everyone: it assumes a fair degree of discipline, independence, and self-motivation on the part of the student, especially in the development and writing of the thesis.

 The Academic Program

 In planning a comparative literature major, students should look at course listings in the Classics, English, Film and Media Studies, Modern Languages and Literatures, Spanish and Theater departments.
 In Classics and Modern Languages and Literatures departments, only courses numbered 011 or above may count as constituents of the comparative literature major.
 Of English courses numbered 009, only one may be counted for the major.
 Of courses in the Spanish department, only courses numbered 022 and above may be counted toward the major.